davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 For greater anatomical precision, especially in individualised modelling, you may choose to specify custom electrode coordinates per participant.

-For completeness, we will go through both approaches.
+For completeness, I will go through both approaches.

 ##### 4.1 Electrode placement via standard EEG montages